yurenju/clipboard-translate/README.md

 # Clipboard Translator

-A simple command-line tool that translates text from your clipboard to a specified language using Google Translate.
+A simple command-line tool that translates text from your clipboard to a specified language using DeepL API.

 ## Features